echesneau/pytradingbot/README.md

 This project is in development : not stable yet

 # Versions
+## v0.3.1
+This version included new conditions:
+- CrossUp10
+- CroosUp5
+- CrossDown10
+- CroosDown5

+These conditions return True if the cross up or the cross down happened in last n (5 or 10) steps.

 ## v0.3.0
 This version included Order objects to analyse and to decide to buy or sell on a market.
 Different object are created : Order, Action and Condition